What is a Content Repository? A content repository is a centralized system where you store, organize, and manage all your digital files. Think of it as the single source of truth for your organization's content. If your team is dealing with a growing volume of documents, images, and other files, a r

 As your content repository grows, the ability to find content quickly, both internally as a team and externally as an end user, becomes critical.
 The CMS-level metadata that’s assigned and tracked automatically enables you to gain general insights about your content.
 But, it’s custom metadata that enables you to use Heretto’s powerful search and filter features to find relevant content and gain specific insights.

-Creating Your Custom Metadata
+Designing Your Custom Metadata Schema

 Custom metadata enables you to create metadata tags that identify information described in your files.
 You can create custom metadata using taxonomy or labels.
 Taxonomy Metadata requires you to configure a taxonomy of terms first, whereas you can create Label Metadata tags on the fly.
 We recommend using Taxonomy Metadata and taking the time to plan and create a taxonomy of terms.
 This ensures that your team uses consistent, predefined terms and doesn’t duplicate or use non-preferred terms.
 Taxonomy Metadata can contain hierarchy, where each term is a metadata tag that you can apply to your content.
 We recommend starting with a brain dump of all relevant keywords used to describe your content and consider other data points you might want from your content.
 When we created our taxonomy, we determined that the most relevant information was about: